 The roles and responsibilities of the officers of the Board and the terms of reference, membership and other requirements relating to the Board and its committees are set out in the University’s Bye-laws which supplement the Instrument and Articles of Government.

-The Board currently meets on a monthly basis: a formal Board calendar of meetings for the Board and its committees is drawn up annually.
+The Board meets six times formally over the course of the year; a formal Board calendar of meetings for the Board and its committees are drawn up annually.